pelicanorojo/flashroutingtests/README.md

 ### How do I get set up? ###

 * You can use this module how is shown in the main.js inside the sample folder ( your work folder ).
-* In your package json, you can declare the flashRoutingTest dependency as "flashRoutingTests": "git://github.com/pelicanorojo/flashroutingtests.git#master"
+* In your package json, you can declare the flashRoutingTest dependency as "flashroutingtests": "0.1.0"
 * You must provide a (tests/demoGoogleTests in this sample ) folder inside your work folder, and inside it, a batteries folder for the batteries of http calls configuration, and a config.js as a global configuration, where you specify the http root calls, some optional mocha params, etc.
 * the test are triggered with this command line in your workfolder: node main.js -b "tests/demoGoogleTests"               ( -b means battery )

 The engine will load your config file and the batteries configurations inside the batteries folder.
 ### In the latest version, you may install the module globally ###

-( unistall with: npm uninstall flashRoutingTests -g )

 Note: If you have an EACCES during the installation on Linux, try this: sudo chown -R $USER /usr/local  ( Extracted from : http://stackoverflow.com/questions/15633029/npm-no-longer-working )